 What should a beginner wear for a triathlon?

-Some of this will depend on the distance of the race you have chosen and therefore the amount of time you need to spend training, but in essence the below list are the top ticket items that I would say are required:
+Some of this will depend on the distance of the race you have chosen and therefore the amount of time you need to spend training, but in essence given below are the list of top ticket items that you would need to get started in triathlon:

 1. Swim Outfit

 Make sure these fit well and are comfortable.

 British Triathlon Federation (BTF) rules state that all swimmers must wear a cap in open water events.
 Almost all races provide these, so you don’t need to buy one unless you want to wear one in training.
 In fact, after a few races you will have drawers full of them!
 But do check that your race does provide one, as you will be penalised for competing without one.

 Wetsuits are required for almost all open-water races.
 These do not need to break the bank as excellent beginner wetsuits are produced by companies like dare2tri at a very affordable price.
 Ebay or local second-hand markets are also a great place to look.
 Make sure you buy an outdoor swimming wetsuit – they are completely different to surf wetsuits, which are really not designed for swimming.